 TERM INCLUDES: Approximately 12-14 weekly sessions, 1 one-on-one coaching session (for level 1-4) with lead instructor, plus 2 performances

 Standard Term: $200 | One Term for Two Persons: $300 | Student: $150 | Music Grad: $100 | VIP Term: $100

 How do I register?
 Just click “I want to register” below and fill out the form.
-Registration Fees can be paid online via credit card, or Paypal.
+Registration Fees can be paid online via credit card, or PayPal.
 Take advantage of the early-bird savings for the next term.
 If you missed the deadline for the current term, a new term will start again in a couple of months.
-If you don’t find a good fit here, don’t worry, all registration fees are refundable within the first 14 days of a new term.
+If you don’t find a good fit here, don’t worry, single term registration fees are refundable within the first 14 days of a new term.